peter-howell/DL-sentiment-analysis/README.md

 analytics.py loads the compiled model and generates the confusion matrix.
 It also allows for examples in plain text to be encoded, embedded, and procesed by the model.

-The remaining files generated the wordclouds, tables, and histograms related to the word frequency.
+The remaining python files generate the wordclouds, tables, and histograms related to the word frequency.